WeitzGroup/VIMIMO-Virus-Microbe-modeller/README.md

 * The dataset included (for now) is from the [Sullivan lab](https://u.osu.edu/viruslab/) at The Ohio State University.
 * The models build for this project are primarily build by the members of the [Weitz group](https://weitzgroup.biosci.gatech.edu) at Georgia Institute of Technology.

+## Features

+### On Modelling side

+* Succeptible, Exposed and Infected compartmental model for viruses and microbes
+* Additional lysis inhibition mechanism -- effective change in adsoption due to debris, virus attaching to debris with certain probability, lysis reset due to multiple infections.

+### On inference

+* DRAM - MCMC based pipeline for parameter inference
+* AIC based model testing